JaiBhagat/ERA-Sesssion-6/README.md

 Here's the architecture overview:

-1. Two initial convolutional layers with 32 and 64 filters, each having a kernel size of 3x3.
-2. A max pooling layer with a size of 2x2.
-3. Additional convolutional layers with 128 and 256 filters, each with a kernel size of 3x3.
+- `conv1`: Conv2d layer with 10 output channels and a 3x3 kernel, followed by BatchNorm2d and Dropout(0.10).
+- `conv2`: Conv2d layer with 16 output channels and a 3x3 kernel, followed by BatchNorm2d and Dropout(0.10).
+- `conv3`: Conv2d layer with 32 output channels and a 3x3 kernel, followed by BatchNorm2d and Dropout(0.10).
-4. Another max pooling layer with a size of 2x2.
+- `pool1`: MaxPool2d layer with a 2x2 kernel.
-5. Final sequence of convolutional layers with 512, 1024, and 10 filters.
-All these layers use a kernel size of 3x3.
+- `conv4`: Conv2d layer with 10 output channels and a 1x1 kernel, followed by BatchNorm2d and Dropout(0.10).
+- `conv5`: Conv2d layer with 16 output channels and a 3x3 kernel, followed by BatchNorm2d and Dropout(0.10).
+- `conv6`: Conv2d layer with 32 output channels and a 3x3 kernel, followed by BatchNorm2d and Dropout(0.10).
+- `conv7`: Conv2d layer with 10 output channels and a 1x1 kernel, followed by BatchNorm2d and Dropout(0.10).
+- `conv8`: Conv2d layer with 10 output channels and a 7x7 kernel.

+Final Convolutional layer - Applies a 7x7 filter to each input channel for global pooling, covering the entire size of the image, taking 10 input channels and outputting 10 channels
-Each convolutional layer is followed by a ReLU activation function, and the output of the final layer is transformed with a log softmax function for class probabilities.
+Each convolutional layer is followed by a ReLU activation function, and the output of the final layer is flattened and transformed with a log softmax function for class probabilities.

 ## Training and Evaluation